20 passengers sue Lyft claiming they were sexually assaulted by drivers

 "I was holding onto the vehicle and he slammed my wrists and dragged me with his car," she said.

-"I went outside and was walking toward the car outside and went to greet her and the driver pulled away with her in the car and kidnapped her," her husband said.
+"I went outside and was walking toward the car when a man jumped out of the backseat to the front and peeled out.
+As he was speeding off, I saw my wife in the backseat," her husband said.

 When police located the car, his wife was still in the backseat and the driver was arrested.